Send Sensor Data to a Web Server via ESP8266

 Upload and Test

-1. Upload the Arduino code to your ESP8266 using the Arduino IDE.
+1. Upload the Arduino code to your ESP8266 via the Arduino IDE.

-3. Open the Serial Monitor in the Arduino IDE to check the Wi-Fi connection status and whether the data is being sent.
+3. Open the Serial Monitor (Ctrl+Shift+M) to verify Wi-Fi connection and data transmission.

 Enhancements & Next Steps